nadiamariduena/python-intro-2024-privat/z_PYgame/README.md

 - - **Adding a dark fill might not be the best solution** if it affects the visibility or clarity of the trail data.

 - - Overlapping or obscuring important data with a fill could create more problems than it solves.

+In programming, especially when dealing with graphical elements or animations, it's important to ensure that each component is properly managed and cleaned up to avoid visual artifacts or performance issues.

+In Python, especially if you're working with graphical libraries like Pygame or Tkinter, you might handle cleanup differently than in React.
+You would typically need to: